joosu77/test_task2/README.md

 # Notes
 * Also measure how much time the code takes and try to optimize it
 * `zoomed.zip` is stored using lfs so git lfs needs to be installed to clone the whole repo
+* To submit a solution fork this repo, make it private, add the solution and invite me to the repo